analogueorm/analogue/readme.md

 - Queries can now be run directly on the mapper Object.
 - Store/Delete methods now accept a array and collections as argument.
 - EntityMap are now autodected when in the same namespace as the entity.
-- Base Entity class Supports hidden attributes
+- Base Entity class Supports hidden attributes.
 - Many workflow related improvements.

 ### Version 2.0